-- 1. permit other licensees to interconnect with their networks; - permit other licensees to access their telecommunications networks as a means to access their networks; - provide transit services to other licensees through their telecommunications networks; - provide roaming services to other telecommunications service providers; - offer and provide unbundled network services and essential facilities of their own networks to permit other licensees' access or interconnection with their networks; and - permit other licensees to access and employ technical specifications on their telecommunications network access, interfaces and protocols or necessary technology for interoperability, in order to facilitate access or interconnection with their networks.
+- 1. permit other licensees to interconnect with their networks; - 2. permit other licensees to access their telecommunications networks as a means to access their networks; - provide transit services to other licensees through their telecommunications networks; - 4. provide roaming services to other telecommunications service providers; - 5. offer and provide unbundled network services and essential facilities of their own networks to permit other licensees' access or interconnection with their networks; and - 6. permit other licensees to access and employ technical specifications on their telecommunications network access, interfaces and protocols or necessary technology for interoperability, in order to facilitate access or interconnection with their networks.

-Licensees with their own telecommunications networks, however, may refuse to permit other licensees access to their network if their existing telecommunications networks are insufficient to accommodate other licensees.
-In addition, access may also be refused if there are technical difficulties in access which may cause interference in, or otherwise obstruct, the telecommunications business.
+Licensees with their own telecommunications networks, however, may refuse to permit other licensees access to their networks if their existing telecommunications networks are insufficient to accommodate other licensees.
+In addition, access may also be refused if there are technical difficulties which may, as a result, cause interference in, or otherwise obstruct, the telecommunications business.
+In the case of a dispute, parties may apply to the Dispute Resolution Committee of the NBTC.
+Detailed procedures are set out in regulations for this purpose.